j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

     texts and save the obtained delta value.
 Because monkeys=all, it checks all monkeys.
  3. after it checks all listed monkeys once, it will check them again!
 This time it places them on opposite side of map.
     Why?
 Well, if you&#39;re never noticed, depending on which side of middle section you place a monkey (left or right), the monkey panel opens on the opposite side of screen.
-Different sides can produce slighly different inputs so bot will analyze both sides and save all the deltas.
+Different sides can produce slightly different inputs so bot will analyze both sides and save all the deltas.
  4. After both sides are checked, both compares deltas of left and right side, selects the smaller value and save it as final delta.
  5. To finish things, all delta values are adjusted with equal amount.
 Default value is 4 i.e. delta=4: this adjust them by 4 units.
-An unit is 0.01 so with 4, bot substracts 0.04 from all values.
+An unit is 0.01 so with 4, bot subtracts 0.04 from all values.
 This process is done to allow room for error.
 If delta=0, exact values are used, but then even a slightest error would break the ocr process, and eventually, the bot.
  6. Process is now done and your upgrades_current.json file inside btd6bot/Files folder has been updated.
 Bot will also